-We created a paper prototype to test our design and information architecture.
-With three participants, we learned that our navigation wasn't entirely intuitive, and some user interactions were desired but not present.
+We used a paper prototype to quickly test our design concept and information architecture.
+With 3 participants, we learned that our navigation wasn't entirely intuitive, and some interactions and features that users wanted were missing.

 We used Sketch for our design and Marvel to create this interactive prototype.
 Unfortunately, we did not have enough time to test this prototype, but we received positive feedback and comments from our peers.